subhamb123/sel-embeddeddebugger/sprint_report_6.md

   * Successfully implementing a deadlock detector

 Here's what we'd like to improve:
-  * Cleaning code
+  * Cleaning/refactoring code

 Here are changes we plan to implement in the next sprint:
-   * Trace call recreation of every task in a FreeRTOS snapshot
+   * Trace call recreation of every task in a FreeRTOS snapshot, not just the active one during the exception.
-   * Final stretch goals?